camille-hdl/camille-hdl/README.md

 If you'd like a distraction, check out [📷 my photography](https://www.flickr.com/people/camille_hodoul/), it would mean a lot 🙂

-You can reach me on twitter or at camilleh@hey.com
+You can reach me on twitter, @camilleh.bsky.social or at camilleh@hey.com

 Thank you for stopping by, have a nice day 👋